enarjord/passivbot/docs/index.md

 !!!
 Warning
     **Use at your own risk!
 You should never trade with money you cannot or are are afraid to miss.**

-    WE ARE NOT RESPONSIBLE FOR HOW THE BOT BEHAVES, OR ANY LOSSES THAT MAY BE A RESULT OF USING THE BOT!
+    YOU ALONE ARE RESPONSIBLE FOR HOW THE BOT BEHAVES, AND FOR ANY LOSSES THAT MAY BE A RESULT OF USING THE BOT!

     If you don't understand how the bot works, you should not use it.
 You are always welcome to ask for help or get more information on how it works exactly if the documentation does not provide enough information.

 ## Overview

 Passivbot is a fully automated trading bot built in Python.
-The goal of Passivbot is to provide a stable, risk-free trading bot that is able to accumulate profit over time without manual actions.
+The goal of Passivbot is to provide a stable, low-risk trading bot that is able to accumulate profit over time without manual actions.

 Passivbot trades using futures markets, using an advanced form of grid trading to place opening and closing orders.